rafaelkyrdan/in-webpack/README.md

 In the `webpack.config.js` we edit `entry` and `output` section.
 6. The same plugin `Webpack CommonsChunkPlugin` we can use to create a bundle with common files for different apps.
+7. With `Webpack Productio plugins` we size and perfomance. `DedupePlugin` searchs for or equal or similar files and deduplicate them in the output. `UglifyJsPlugin` - minimize all JavaScript output of chunks.
+With `LoaderOptionsPlugin` we can put loaders into minimize mode.